koolreport/cleandata/README.md

 ## DropNull

-The `DropNull` process will drop the row which has `null` value or meet certain number of `null` occurences.
+The `DropNull` process will drop the row which has `null` value or meet certain number of `null` occurrences.

 Let look at an example: